RithuLoki/Crisis-Response-Assistant-NLP---RAG/README.md

 - Sentence Transformers
 - Scikit-learn
 - NumPy
-- Jupyter Notebook
+- Jupyter Notebook / Google Colab

 ---

 ## How to Run the Project
 1. Clone or download this repository
-2. Open the notebook in Google Colab or Jupyter Notebook
+2. Open the notebook in **Google Colab** or **Jupyter Notebook**
-3. Run all cells sequentially
+3. Run all cells sequentially from top to bottom
 4. Use the interactive interface at the end of the notebook to test sample queries

 ---